 The Siberian husky originated in Northeast Asia, where the Chukchi people developed the breed specifically for use as a sled dog.
 Genetically, they are part of the Spitz family.
-In the early 20th century, Alaskans grew interested in the breed and the Siberian husky was brought to the United States.
+During the early 20th century, Alaskans grew interested in the breed and the Siberian husky was brought to the United States.

 Over the years, huskies have excelled as sled dogs.
 Perhaps most notable was the transport of antitoxins to Nome, Alaska during an epidemic of diphtheria.
 Commemoration of this lifesaving journey has led to the yearly Iditarod Trail Sled Dog Race.
 A statue of the lead dog who completed the serum run, Balto, was erected in Central Park in New York City in 1925.

 The Siberian husky was officially recognized by the American Kennel Club (AKC) in 1930.
 They have continued to work diligently as sled dogs but are most commonly known as companion dogs.
-They are the 12th most popular breed in the U.S. according to the AKC.
+They are the 12th most popular breed in the U.S., according to the AKC.

 Siberian Husky Care